developer239/robot-ts/README.md

 and [Robot/robot-js](https://github.com/Robot/robot-js).
 The goal is to provide cross-platform controls for various devices such as keyboard, mouse, and screen for Node.js applications.

-You can find C++ implementation CMake static library 📚 [here: developer239/robot-cpp](https://github.com/developer239/robot-cpp)
+You can find C++ implementation CMake library 📚 [here: developer239/robot-cpp](https://github.com/developer239/robot-cpp)

 **Supported system:**